Q. Where do we go dog sledding?

 Excursions are paid in full the day of your ride.

-Cancellations less than 14 days prior to your excursion result in a 50% charge.
+Cancellations less than 36 hours prior to your excursion result in no refund.

 No shows are 100% charged.
-We will wait at directed trail head no longer than 20 minutes.
+We will wait no longer than 20 minutes.

 Because we live in the capital region, be advised that we reserve the right to reschedule your excursion if we have lack of snow.